Last Updated on July 22, 2022 by James Castro

 The main goals of content marketing are to build your own brand credibility, provide a great user experience, and gain viewer trust.
 There might be great blogs on your site that aren’t read by many people.
 That doesn’t mean the work won’t eventually pay off.
 Think of it as an infallible wall of great content, as your content grows, the higher quality will keep everything else strong.
 On the flip side, one piece of bad content may create a lack of trust with visitors, causing them to dismiss anything you put out (and that means you’re losing potential business!).

 Content marketing won’t take me very long.
 I can squeeze it into my regular workflow.

 You fall behind on your content calendar schedule, start taking shortcuts, and the quality of your content starts to take hits.

 Ambition is not necessarily a bad thing.
 What is the old saying?
 Shoot for the moon: even if you don’t make it you’ll still land among the stars?
 High school yearbook sentiments aside, it fails to mention the chance you never even make it into orbit.

-Content marketing is a full time commitment.
-There’s no quick fix in getting the best research for blogs, creating high quality videos, having a well-structured social media plan.
+Content marketing is a full-time commitment.
+There’s no quick fix to getting the best research for blogs, creating high-quality videos, and having a well-structured social media plan.
 On top of the quality of content, it still needs to effectively communicate the voice of a brand while staying on the cutting edge of trends in any given industry.
 None of which can (or should!) be squeezed haphazardly into your lunch breaks.

 It’s easy to crank out social media content, I’ll just copy and paste across platforms.